 Troy • 937-335-9226

 The WACO Aircraft Company was the largest manufacturer of civil aircraft in the country in the late 1920s and early ‘30s and the designer of the CG4A glider used in WWII.
 The museum features two hangars of aircraft and memorabilia related to the factory and the employees who made it great.
-The WACO Learning Center nurtures aviation’s future by promoting science, technology, engineering, and math (STEM) in the education of students and teachers.facebook_account
+The WACO Learning Center (which is housed in its own brand new building)nurtures aviation’s future by promoting science, technology, engineering, aviation and math (STEAM) in the education of students and teachers.facebook_account

 Warren County Historical Society and Museum